 Each rides restrictions are available here.

-In accordance with Tennessee State Law smoking is not permitted in enclosed public spaces.
-Smoking is still permitted in outdoor areas.
+In accordance with Tennessee State Law smoking and vaping are not permitted in enclosed public spaces.
+Smoking or vaping are only permitted in outdoor areas.

-Ober Gatlinburg staffs the Operations Office with medical personnel during operating hours.
+Ober Mountain staffs the Operations Office with medical personnel during operating hours.
 The Operations Office is located at the end of the walkway near the Alpine Slide/Scenic Chairlift entrance.

 The Guest Services Office is located next to the entrance to the Bear Shop near the Wildlife Encounter (to the right when you exit the Tram).
 Please feel free to stop by to ask questions, get your season pass made, and/or to offer your comments.
 Our staff is here to serve our guests and to see to your safety and enjoyment while visiting our facilities.